Downlink/test/Readme.md

   "ext": "js,json"
 }
 ```
-From the configuration section above, the name of your application is *device.js*.
-Replace it with the actual name of your application.
+From the configuration section above, the filename of your application is *device.js*.
+Replace it with the actual filename of your application.
  Start your application using npm start.
 ```js
 $ npm start
 ```
 For other custom nodemon configuration, please read nodemon documentation.

-## Other FaaS functions
+## Other FaaS functions <a name="other-faas-functions"></a>

-#### Client request to get all available remote devices and resources setup for each device
+### Client request to get all available remote devices <a name="get-all-devices"></a>
 ```js
 const m2m = require('m2m');